 - The degree of appeal on the second-hand market: normally a black car is easier to sell than a red one.

-- We may also consider that a lighter color is fresher in summer days than a dark one.
+- We may also consider that a lighter color is fresher on summer days than a dark one.

 When we choose a color for the roof and facade of our building, we face a similar challenge.

-Some colors, as Grey White 9002 or Metallic Silver 9006, are always available.
-Production and delivery of metal sandwich panel in those color is faster.
+Some colors, such as Grey White 9002 or Metallic Silver 9006, are always available.
+Production and delivery of metal sandwich panels in those colors are faster.

-Also, a building made by insulated sandwich panel in Silver Metallic 9006 is easier to sell or rent.
+Also, a building made of an insulated sandwich panel in Silver Metallic 9006 is easier to sell or rent.

 THE EFFECT OF A COLOR OVER THE HEAT TRANSFER OF A METAL SANDWICH PANEL

-I’ve added hereafter a chart that shows how colors heat up with sun light: you will be impressed by the difference of temperature that metal can reach if we choose a dark color.
+I’ve added hereafter a chart that shows how colors heat up with sunlight: you will be impressed by the difference in temperature that metal can reach if we choose a dark color.

 Why am I saying that?
 Imagine that you want to build a refrigerated warehouse that works at a temperature of -20°C (-4°F), with an external temperature of +27°C (+80.6°F).